21y4d/nmapAutomator/README.md

 # nmapAutomator

-A script that you can run in the background!
+A script you can run in the background!

 ![nmapAutomator](https://i.imgur.com/3cMJIPr.gif)